Magdyx/oneChatForm/src/components/InfoPanel/README.md

 ## Usage:

-1. import InfoForm from path './components/InfoPanel' to get started
+1. import { InfoForm } from path './components/InfoPanel' or wherever you put the InfoPanel folder to get started

 2. specify _width_, _height_, _left_ (x-coordinate), _top_ (y-coordinate)